tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 on the left hand side you have the tool and on the right side is the log console which gives information on what is occuring.

-As this is the first time we are running the tool, we will need to enter a process name for the migration and for this I will enter “ale1” and then a new pass key which can be max of 18 characters.
+As this is the first time we are running the tool, we will need to enter a process name for the migration and for this I will enter “ale1” and then a new pass key which can be max of 10 characters.
 You will need to keep this pass key in a safe place as from here onwards you will need it to connect to the tool.

 <img title="" src="images/Selection_030.png" />

-Once you enter the details, click on “OK” you will notice information appearing in the log console.
+Once you enter the details, click on “OK”.
+You will notice information appearing in the log console.
 Next we click on the “DB Details” tab at the top of the screen

 <img title="" src="images/Selection_031.png" />

-Now we enter the details of the source and target databases, once the details are entered click on “SAVE” button,  this will automatically invoke the “Test Source” and “Test Target” buttons.
+Now we enter the details of the source and target databases.
+Once the details are entered click on “SAVE” button.
+This will automatically invoke the “Test Source” and “Test Target” buttons.

 <img title="" src="images/Selection_032.png" />